Cray-HPE/docs-csm/install/deploy_management_nodes.md

     ncn-s# cephadm shell -- ceph-volume inventory --format json-pretty | jq -r '.[]|select(.available==true)|.path'
     ```

-1. Wipe the drive ONLY after you have confirmed the drive is not being used by the current Ceph cluster via options 1, 2, or both
+1. Wipe the drive ONLY after you have confirmed the drive is not being used by the current Ceph cluster via options 1, 2, or both.

+    > The following example wipes drive /dev/sdc on ncn-s002.
+You should replace these values with the appropriate ones for your situation.
     ```bash
-    example: ceph orch device zap ncn-s002 /dev/sdc --force
+    ncn-s# ceph orch device zap ncn-s002 /dev/sdc --force
     ```

 1. Add unused drives